mattiaorzincolo/reinforced_advisor/README.md

 ### Framework: Reinforcement Learning equipped with a Deep Deterministic Policy Gradient (DDPG) algorithm

 Reinforcement Learning has a complete different approach.
-This model actively interact with the environme nt (the market), which send observation to an Agent one timestep at time.
+This model actively interact with the environment (the market), which sends observation to an Agent one timestep at time.
 The Agent takes an action according with the obseravtion it gets, trying to maximize the value of a reward function:
 <div align='center'>
 <img width="274" alt="rl" src="https://github.com/user-attachments/assets/81fb4b33-22af-4a07-a1d0-b928b46e22b0" />
 </div>